 You can upload JPG or PNG files and the site will compress it for free for you.
-And the results are appreciated.
+The results are superb!

-You might find more free resources over the Internet, but what I recommend here are the tools I have been using on a regular basis and really love.
-If you have other sources, please leave a comment below.
+Here are the tools I have been using on a regular basis and really love.

 Also, you will notice that some topics are not easy to find related photos, for example, games or events.
 In another case, if you are running a content marketing campaign and need really specific impressive images, buying images from iStock or Shutterstock is also a good idea.
 It costs only 3-5 euros per image, as equal as you offer the photo author a cup of coffee.